Everything I know I learned on the Internet (well, most of it).

 I have written five stand-alone romantic comedies and Any Way You Slice It, and Any Way You Dream It, Anyway You Fight it and Any Way You Plan It the first four books in the new Upper Crust series.

-FOLLOW MONIQUE
+FOLLOW MONIQUEGoodreads

 Amazon Author